 Yet, how many of us actually put these ideas into practice?

-“Very few, if any” says Tom Asacker in his fascinating talk.
+“Very few, if any” says Tom Asacker in his fascinating TED talk.
 “I don’t get enough sleep, I still use too many paper towels and I still buy bottled water” he says.

 Most of the time we are perfectly capable.
 We are even willing.
-And sometimes we even know how we can achieve it.
+And sometimes we even know HOW we can achieve it.
 Yet, our motivation will not sustain long enough to actually accomplish it.

-We are fully motivated during and after the speeches we hear.
+Our minds are dynamic systems, which are influenced by our changing perceptions and desires.
+We are FULLY motivated during and after listening to the speeches.
 But that paper towel seems quite handy when you want to dry your hands and buying a bottle of water sure is convenient.

+So, can’t a motivational talk ever incite a behavioral change?
 It can.
-When our desire matches the one of the speaker and when our perception of this desire is the same across different situations.
+When our desire exactly matches the one of the speaker and when our perception of this desire is the same across different situations.

-Go watch the whole talk here!
+Go watch Tom Asacker’s captivating talk here!